robbiebarrat/Sculpture-GAN/README.md

 ## visualize.py

+Point `visualize.py` to an array of generations in your `generations` folder (an array is created every 50 epochs) by setting `array_to_visualize` equal to its path.

-Point `visualize.py` to a generator checkpoint, and it will allow you to see the models it can generate, with the option to save as PNG, obj, etc.
+This script will allow you to see the models that network has generated in 3D, with the option to save as PNG, obj, etc.